- Download our Moving to Australia Guide (PDF)

-In some ways, this notion does hold true.
-Australia is free of the challenges faced by expats in countries with complex language barriers, restrictive religious systems and stifling bureaucracy, but in other ways, it’s entirely misleading.
-Foreigners often fall victim to the idea that Australia is just an affected cultural mid-point between the US and Britain.
-The thinking is that with its sophisticated infrastructure, stron economy and English language there’s little preparation that needs to be done prior to relocation, and even less effort that needs to be put in to acclimatise once on Aussie soil.
+Foreigners often have the misconception that Australia is just a cultural midpoint between the US and Britain.
+The thinking is that, with its sophisticated infrastructure, strong economy and English language, little preparation is needed before relocation, and even less effort is required to acclimatise once on Aussie soil.

 Cultural values in Australia

-As a result, the idea of a “fair go” (the belief that everyone deserves a fair opportunity to achieve through talent, hard work and effort, not favouritism or social hierarchy) has become, arguably, the most pervasive underlying cultural current in the country.
+Another related and closely held cultural value is the idea of a ‘fair go'.
+This is the belief that everyone deserves a fair opportunity to achieve success through talent, hard work and effort, not favouritism or social hierarchy.

 Socialising in Australia

-Australia is, generally, an open and friendly destination.
-People immensely value their relationships, and loyalty to “mates” (friends) and family is highly thought of and commonly practised.
+Australia is generally an open and friendly destination.
+People value their relationships immensely, and loyalty to friends and family is paramount.

 Language barrier in Australia